Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Self-Dual Quantum Tanner Color Code on Symmetric 2D Expander

 Finally, we make the simple observation that the ideas behind the CSS Floquet color code generalize to our setting so that we can define a Floquet variant of our 2D code in the same manner.
 This has the beneficial effect of reducing the check weight that we measure from the weight of the local vertex code $\mathcal{F}_v$ basis for the static code to the weight of the edge code $\mathcal{F}_e$ basis for the Floquet code.
 The code above with $\mathcal{F}_e \cong \text{RM}(1,3)$ has a basis where each element has weight $4$, so that this becomes the maximum weight of the checks that we have to measure; however, each qubit necessarily participates in three separate checks in each round for the optimal choice of basis for this local code.
 We can keep this particular code in mind (for which the check weight of $4$ applies), but we present the details in general even when the code is not the self-dual construction above.

 Concretely, we follow the measurement sequence depicted in figure \ref{fig:Floquet}.
-We start by measuring every basis element $X$ check for elements in the edge codes $\mathcal{F}_e$ for each edge $e$ of a particular color (orange = pink + yellow in the figure) at $\text{t}=0$.
-Then we measure the basis element $Z$ checks for elements in the dual edge codes $\overline{\mathcal{F}}_e$ for each edge $e$ of the next color (green = yellow + cyan in the figure) at $\text{t}=1$.
-At $\text{t}=2$ we measure the basis element $X$ checks for elements in the primal edge codes ${\mathcal{F}}_e$ for each edge $e$ of the final color (purple = cyan + pink in the figure).
-We continue to cycle the colors and switch between $X$ and $Z$ until we finish at $\text{t=5}$ a six-step cycle that starts over at time $\text{t=6}$.
+We start by measuring every basis element $X$ check in a basis of the edge codes $\mathcal{F}_e$ for each edge $e$ of a particular color (orange = pink + yellow in the figure) at time $\text{t}=0$.
+Then we measure the basis element $Z$ checks in a basis of the dual edge codes $\overline{\mathcal{F}}_e$ for each edge $e$ of the next color (green = yellow + cyan in the figure) at $\text{t}=1$.
+At $\text{t}=2$ we measure the basis element $X$ checks in a basis of the primal edge codes ${\mathcal{F}}_e$ for each edge $e$ of the final color (purple = cyan + pink in the figure).
+We continue to cycle the colors and switch between $X$-primal and $Z$-dual until we finish at $\text{t=5}$ a six-step cycle that starts over at time $\text{t=6}$.

 The value of any $X$ vertex operator can be inferred from the measurement of the set of $X$ edge checks at any edge that contains the vertex by \ref{GeneralizedDisjointUnion}.
 As a result, we see that any given vertex operator is initialized by an edge measurement, preserved for the subsequent $4$ steps at which point it is measured again, destroyed in the next step, and then reinitialized in the $6^{th}$ subsequent step when the cycle repeats.
 This is illustrated explicitly (without the last step $\text{t}=6$) for the yellow vertex $X$ operator in the figure.